jd1618/jd1618.github.io/_pages/about.md

 ## _Postdoctoral Researcher, Imperial College London, July-August 2023:_

-* Published in a special issue of PoF
+* Published in a special issue of the journal of Physics of Fluids (PoF)

 ## _Actuary Intern, First Actuarial, June-July 2022_: